At the Borders of Iron

 Outcomes

-Short-term effects: - new approaches to cultural heritage - more people have had access to cultural
+- new approaches to cultural heritage - more people have had access to cultural heritage during the events

-the art of blacksmithing has become an enhancer and creator of communal memories.
+- the art of blacksmithing has become an enhancer and creator of communal memories

 Sustainable Development Goals